deadway20/Termux/README.md

 ### [+] Disclaimer :

 * This repository is my termux backup of changing font,Back-Ground color and colorize shell prompt ...
-*copy below code inside termux show the magic🔥
+* copy below code inside termux and show the magic🔥

 ## [+] Installation :